LenHodgeman/digitalpersona-access-management-services/docs/wes.md

   <td valign="top">secOfficer</td>
   <td valign="top">JSON Web Token of the Security Officer.
 The Security Officer should use the DigitalPersona Web AUTH Service to authenticate himself and acquire this token.
 The token must be valid for the call to succeed.
 To be valid, a token must be:
 	<BR><BR>
 	1. Issued no longer than 10 minutes before the operation,<BR>2.
 One of the Primary credentials must be used to acquire this token and<BR>3.
-The token owner must have the necessary rights to create the user account in the DigitalPersona LDS  database.<BR><BR>
+The token owner must have the necessary rights to create the user account in the DigitalPersona LDS  database.</td>
 	</tr>
 	<tr>
 	<td>user</td>
 	<td>User which credentials needs to be enrolled.
 Only Non AD users can be accepted by this function.
 See the definition of the User class on page 68.</td>
   </tr>
 	<tr><td>credential</td>
 	<td>Credential to be enrolled.
 Note that the Data field of this parameter is specific to each credential.
-See the definition of the Credential class on page 33 and following.</td>
+See the definition of the Credential class on page 33 and following.</td></tr>
 </table>

 EnrollAltusUserCredentials should be implemented as HTTP PUT using JSON as the response format.